You Get to Decide How Much You Enjoy the Holidays + Citrus Grain Salad (plant based and oil free)

 I have a few things to say about the holidays that I want you to wrap up and give yourself.
-But first, two updates.
+But first:

 Up next there was chakra aligning, chanting, blankets and pillows, patchouli, mantras, and lots of heavy breathing.
 I think they even snuck in some Reiki.
 By the end of class I had surrendered to the situation, so when it was time to lay down and get “washed’ by gong sounds and the teacher requested that anyone who didn’t want to be touched with tuning forks raise their hand, I thought, fuck it, I’m all in.